 Once you have submitted an offer on a home, the process of assessing your ability to repay the loan and the assessment of the property as an investment for the lender begins.

-You will receive a detailed list of loan cost in a Loan Estimate (starting 10/3/2015 the new TRID comes in effect, replacing the old Good Faith Estimate with the Loan Estimate) .
-In order to receive this detailed information you will need to officially apply for a loan.
+You will receive a detailed list of loan costs in a Loan Estimate (starting 10/3/2015 the new TRID comes in effect, replacing the old Good Faith Estimate with the Loan Estimate) .
+In order to receive this detailed information, you will need to officially apply for a loan.
 According to the new TRID, submitting these 6 pieces of information constitutes a loan application:

 - Social Security Number